joaocosteira/linkedin/README.md

 This is part of a [tutorial series](https://www.youtube.com/watch?v=QaYts9sPmcY) where a front-end linkedin clone is developed.
 This version is slightly different, by following different design decisions and utilizes the latest version of firestore, instead of the previous version followed in the tutorial.

 ## Structure
 This project is mostly built with React+CSS.
-The Firestore was used for authentication and support a simple backend.
+The Firestore was used for authentication and support the application with a simple backend.
 The information is spread accross the different components via the Redux state manager.

 ## Tecnologies Used:
 - React